 Rapid transformation is seen in the fixing technology of these materials moving away from the traditional wet fixing to dry systems, saving tremendous time in the building cycle.

-Agreeing with Naik on availability of diverse cladding materials, Sushant Jai-Amita Verma, Co-founder, rat[LAB] observes that the market has seen changes in terms of functionality and performance too.
+Agreeing with Naik on the availability of diverse cladding materials, Sushant Jai-Amita Verma, Co-founder, rat[LAB] observes that the market has seen changes in terms of functionality and performance too.
 With the introduction of pre-engineered structures, the market demands speedy project execution and innovative designs.
 Wall cladding comes with a variety of uses and functionalities.
 In the past three years, the market has seen double-digit growth in the use of cladding materials, points out Verma.

 Modern cladding material scores in a number of ways like increased protection against weather and pollution, less water absorption, increased mechanical strength, more thermal insulation, improved acoustical properties, etc. The Indian facade market is majorly ruled by glass and stone, followed by aluminium composite panels (ACPs), HPL, fibre cement boards and wood, adds Verma.

-Ashwani Khanna, Head – Marketing, FunderMax adds that few new and innovative materials such as exterior grade laminates (as per EN438-6) give a high degree of design freedom for people who create.
+Ashwani Khanna, Head – Marketing, FunderMax adds that a few new and innovative materials such as exterior grade laminates (as per EN438-6) give a high degree of design freedom for people who create.
 Glass fibre reinforced concrete and metal claddings (zinc, copper, and steel) are gaining popularity and shaping the market due to their versatile properties.
 Some of the key advantages of these cladding materials over traditional ones are eco-friendliness, thermal efficiency, energy renewability and sustainability.

 Metal cladding with lights, Image courtesy – BES Consultants

 There are a variety of sizes available from small to large slabs, which facilitate in creating unique patterns in the facade without wastage of material,” says Reza.
-Also, fibre cement boards are one of the new trends in the market, which come in a variety of finishes, mostly printed replicas of the natural marbles/stones/wood.
-These boards can be used by laser cutting desired pattern or intricate designs to create the required aesthetical look.
+Also, fibre cement boards are one of the new trends in the market, which come in a variety of finishes, mostly printed replicas of natural marbles/stones/wood.
+These boards can be used by laser cutting desired patterns or intricate designs to create the required aesthetical look.

 With the evolution of organic forms in architecture, cladding materials have also evolved to complement this design style.
 Apart from aluminium, which is bendable to a certain extent, glass fibre reinforced (GFRP) is used as it can be moulded into various organic shapes, says Rajan Goregaoker, Principal Architect and Director (Partner), GA design.